 Just a few years ago, “blockchain” would ring the bell mainly for the handful of crypto-enthusiasts.
 Today, it is hard to find someone who has not heard about it.
 Companies outside the crypto niche are starting to embrace this technology due to its undeniable benefits.
-What does the popularisation of blockchain really mean for the fintech industry?
+What does the popularisation of blockchain really mean for the financial industry?
 Are we already experiencing a revolution?
 In this article, we will try to capture the blockchain impact on the fintech industry (with a little detour for the other sectors).

 What is blockchain?